Reality Definitions

 — Thomas Szasz

-One of the chief factors governing the quality of our lives, perceptions, relationships, and also the power struggles between individuals and groups, are reality definitions.
+Reality definitions are one of the chief factors governing the quality of our lives, perceptions, relationships, and power struggles between individuals and groups.

-A reality definition is a cognitive template that the mind of an individual or group superimposes on reality to give it both a comprehensible definition and to control it.
+A reality definition is a cognitive template that the mind of an individual or group superimposes on reality to categorize and control it.

-Relationship partners, politicians, political parties, corporations and nation states are among those who are often in a struggle to impose their definition of reality to control situations.
+Politicians, political parties, corporations, nation-states, and relationship partners are among those who struggle to impose their definition of reality on a situation to gain control.

-For example, in the 2012 U.S. presidential election, you saw a classic competition of reality definitions (conflicting versions of reality) fought out with campaign speeches, public events and a couple of billion dollars of advertising money.
-The Democrats defined the Republicans as a party that favors the rich and corporate interests and doesn’t care about women, minority groups or even the middle class.
+For example, in the 2012 U.S. presidential election, Democrats and Republicans engaged in an intense competition of reality definitions via campaign speeches, public events, and a couple of billion dollars of advertising money.
+The Democrats defined the Republicans as a party that favors the wealthy and corporate interests and doesn’t care about women, minority groups, or the middle class.
 The Republicans defined the Democrats as tax-and-spend liberals who aren’t financially competent and want to provide ruinous entitlements to special interest groups.
 Romney tried to define Obama as a failed president who is out of touch with the people.
-The Obama campaign more successfully defined Romney as a ruthless venture capitalist who is out of touch with the needs of the middle class.
+The Obama campaign more successfully defined Romney as a ruthless venture capitalist out of touch with the needs of the middle class.
 Putting aside the factual veracity of each of these definitions, we can see that, like all political campaigns, this was a competition of reality definitions.
-On the same election day, there was a competition of reality definitions occurring between consumer activists (who were campaigning for proposition 37 which would have required labeling of GMO products in California) and a consortium of corporations, led by Monsanto, who opposed this.
-The corporations out-spent the activists dramatically and ran a barrage of ads that defined the proposition as something that would kill jobs and dramatically raise prices, etc. Many of their reality definitions were based on outright lies, but it is perfectly legal to lie in political ads and campaigns.
+On the same election day, a competition of reality definitions occurred between consumer activists (who were campaigning for Proposition 37, which would have required labeling of GMO products in California) and a consortium of corporations led by Monsanto, who opposed this.
+The corporations out-spent the activists dramatically and ran a barrage of ads that defined the proposition as something that would kill jobs, dramatically raise prices, etc. Many of their reality definitions were based on outright lies, but it’s perfectly legal to lie in political ads and campaigns.
 The corporate definition of reality prevailed with a majority of voters, and the proposition was defeated.

 The competition of reality definitions is also a continual struggle in many relationships.
-For example, a man and a woman in a romantic relationship are arguing about a series of things.
-The woman is bringing up various insensitive and inconsiderate things that the man has done, and the man is defensive and arguing that she is overreacting and being unfair.
+For example, a man and a woman in a romantic relationship are arguing.
+The woman brings up various insensitive and inconsiderate things the man has done, and the man becomes defensive, arguing that she is overreacting and being unfair.
 The woman’s reality definition is that she is forever the long-suffering victim of the gross misbehavior of men.
 The man’s reality definition is that no matter what he does, women always find fault with him, exaggerate transgressions, overlook the good things, and try to make him out as the bad guy.
-Each of them can find valid evidence to support their opposing reality definitions.
-Each of them wants their reality definition to prevail, and wants the other to acknowledge it as exclusively valid.
-These two reality definitions cannot coexist very easily.
-It would create cognitive dissonance for either of them to give equal weight to the reality definition of the other, and therefore it is likely that variations of the same argument will continue throughout the relationship.
+Each of them can find evidence to support their opposing reality definitions.
+Each of them wants their definition of reality to prevail and for the other to acknowledge it as exclusively valid.
+But these are mutually exclusive reality definitions.
+It would create cognitive dissonance for either of them to give ground to the reality definition of the other.
+Therefore, it’s likely that variations of the same argument will continue throughout the relationship.

-When there is an intense competition of incompatible reality definitions, as there is between the Republicans and Democrats of 2012, or the romantic couple described above, the result is toxic stagnation.
-It is hard for two entities to work synergistically when they are caught in a power struggle of competing, incompatible reality definitions.
+When there’s an intense competition of incompatible reality definitions, as there was between the Republicans and Democrats of 2012, or the romantic couple described above, the result is toxic stagnation.
+It’s hard for two entities to cooperate when they’re in a power struggle of competing, incompatible reality definitions.

-When two people encounter each other, it is also an encounter of their reality definitions that may or may not be compatible.
-When a person encounters a new situation there may also be dissonance with their reality definition.
 Sometimes situations or other people are compliant enough that a person can impose their reality definition onto the situation/person.
 For example, people around Steve Jobs frequently referred to his “reality distortion field.”
-Jobs had enough will, creativity and charisma that he could often successfully redefine reality to go the way he wanted.
-But Jobs also frequently hurt himself and others by his reality distortion field, and reality often pushed back on his desire to redefine it.
-His reality distortion field was not able, for example, to dematerialize his cancer, and he may have shortened his life by refusing to incorporate cancer into his self-definition that caused him to delay necessary surgery, etc.
+Jobs had enough will, creativity, and charisma that he often successfully redefined reality to go the way he wanted.
+But Jobs also frequently hurt himself and others by his reality distortion field, and reality sometimes pushed back on his desire to redefine it.
+His reality distortion field was not able, for example, to dematerialize his cancer, and he may have shortened his life by refusing to incorporate cancer into his self-definition, causing him to delay necessary surgery, etc.

 One answer to the reality definition problem is to impose fewer definitions onto reality.
 Meditation is a practice that seeks an experience of reality without imposed definition.
 Meditation seeks to reduce the activity of the “narrative mind,” the mind that is imposing definitions on everything.
 “Beginner’s mind” is a state of cognitive innocence and openness where, instead of imposing preexisting definitions onto reality, we approach it with child-like wonder and see what it has to teach us.

-Another approach to the problem of reality definitions is to bring them into awareness where we can adjust and modify them to work more creatively and positively with various relationships and other situations.
+Another approach to the problem of reality definitions is to bring them into awareness where we can adjust and modify them to work more creatively and positively with relationships and other situations.
 We begin by realizing that “The map is not the territory.”
-A reality definition is a map we superimpose onto a territory that is usually much more complex than the map.
-When we look at our reality definitions it is helpful if we remind ourselves of what J.B.S.
+A reality definition is a map we superimpose onto a territory that is much more complex than the map.
+When we look at our reality definitions, it is helpful if we remind ourselves of what J.B.S.
 Haldane said, “Reality is not only stranger than you think, it’s stranger than you can think.”
 We recognize, therefore, that our reality definitions are incomplete and provisional but are sometimes helpful, working constructs.
-We check to see if our reality definitions are incompatible or poorly adapted to particular situations.
-If we are in a conscious relationship with someone, then we both look at and compare our reality definitions and work to modify them so that they can play well together.
+We update our reality definitions to adapt them to new situations.
+In a conscious relationship, both parties will compare reality definitions and work to modify them so they can play well together.

-Consider this a propitious time to bring reality definitions into consciousness and to remove or modify them to allow for greater life-affirming possibilities.
+Consider this an auspicious time to bring reality definitions into consciousness and to remove or modify them to allow for greater life-affirming possibilities.

 This website is the product of tens of thousands of hours of work.
 Making all this content available free and without ads means this enterprise runs at a lifetime six-figure loss.
 That hurts my feelings as well as my finances!
 Please help out!